Merino Eyelet Blanket

 Overview

-Your baby will love the ultra softness of this lightweight 100% fine merino blanket.
+Your baby will love the ultra softness of this lightweight 100% fine merino blanket in a stunning blue shade.
 The classic textured eyelet stitch makes the blanket breathable while retaining warmth and comfort, featuring a traditional blanket stitch edging.
 This all-purpose blanket is perfect for use in a cot, a stroller or can be used as a wrap.

 Product dimension in cm: H90 xL90